 LONDON UNDERGROUND

-The London Tube system (Metro) is very extensive and an excellent way to get around.
+The London Underground (also known as the Tube) is a very extensive and excellent way to get around.
 In central areas, tube stations are rarely more than ten minutes’ walk apart, and tubes run every 2 or 3 minutes.

 You can simply pay with contactless as you walk through the gates or buy a prepaid Travelcard.
 (More about this later).